 Stop me if you have heard this one before: “The millennial generation is so connected via mobile and social, yet at the same time, totally disconnected from the reality of the world”.
 Whilst these generalisations of an entire generation are perhaps becoming a little hackneyed, we have to face the fact that like so much in life, we laugh because it’s true.

-And in the face of that truth, businesses and employers are all trying to get a better understanding of a generation that will comprise one-third of the workforce by 2020, and by 2025.
+And in the face of that truth, businesses and employers are all trying to get a better understanding of a generation that will comprise one-third of the workforce by 2020, and 75% of the workforce by 2025.
 And as they grow into their careers and take on more senior roles at businesses, millennials will gain greater buying power along the way.
 And the fact that we still haven’t figured out why they choose the products, entertainment or lifestyle they do, should strike fear into the hearts of even the toughest executives and their teams.

 Does the next generation care about today’s business models?
 Do they value brand names over price, convenience or choice?
 Is the supply chain set up to continue delivering relevant products and services to a hyper-connected group of shoppers that has access to more information than any generation that came before them?

 Brands, retailers, food and beverage companies, and their supply chains must all be hyper-sensitive because consumers — an increasing number of which are millennials — expect and demand an unprecedented level of service, experience and digital interaction.
-A recent YouGov survey of millennials and how they view brands revealed that between 18 and 34 years old had switched brands over the last 12 months.
+A recent YouGov survey of millennials and how they view brands revealed that 61% of shoppers between 18 and 34 years old had switched brands over the last 12 months.

 Many of them cited reasons that had to do with supply chain.
 Whether it was product quality, in-store availability, corporate social responsibility issues or even sustainability, these young shoppers said that the things taking place behind the scenes mattered.
 It isn’t simply about name recognition, ad placement or even being an “it” brand, it is about showing your work and proving your products are made in a way that reflected their own distinct values.
 These consumers value transparency.
 Millennials are no longer willing to accept what they are told as the truth — they are willing to question what they’re told, and have all the tools necessary to find the answers.